Updated hospital visitation restrictions

 - Awards and Accreditations

 Russell County Hospital has been recognized with:

 - Hospital – The Joint Commission accreditation

 - Mammography – U.S. Food & Drug Administration certified

 - Nuclear Medicine – American College of Radiology

-- Greta Morrison, RN – Assistant Chief Nursing Officer
+- Greta Morrison, RN – Assistant VP, Administrator, and Chief Nursing Officer

 - John Domansky – Assistant VP & Chief Financial Officer